SeyedJalaleddinMousavirad/MultiobjectiveJPEGImageCompression/README.md

 ## Documntation
-The source codes belogs to the following paper:
+The source codes belong to the following paper:

 **Seyed Jalaleddin Mousavirad and Luís A. Alexandre, Energy-Aware JPEG Image Compression: A Multi-Objective Approach**